arbor-sim/arbor/doc/tutorial/cosim.rst

 .. literalinclude:: ../../python/example/cosim/cosim.py
     :language: python
-    :lines: 56-57
+    :lines: 54-56

+In return, we received the list of spikes from all Arbor ranks.
 Next, we will convert this into two rates by counting the spikes by their origin.
 We are going to assign ``gid=0..11`` as connected to the excitatory population, ``gid=12..15``, and leave the rest unconnected.
 Thus, we allocate two arrays of zeros such that we have one entry for each NMM timestep in the epoch.

 .. literalinclude:: ../../python/example/cosim/cosim.py
     :language: python
-    :lines: 59-61
+    :lines: 58-60

 Then, we sort the spikes into the bins

 .. literalinclude:: ../../python/example/cosim/cosim.py
     :language: python
-    :lines: 63-73
+    :lines: 62-72

 Now, we can proceed with the integration of the neural mass model; we choose here to add the rates we computed in the binning step directly to the variable ``E``